Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

         hostid:#x	(0 < x < 7) x suggested for hosts SCSI id.
 	==========	==========================================

-    If a host SCSI id is available from the NVRAM, the driver will ignore any value suggested as boot option.
+    If a host SCSI id is available from the woke NVRAM, the woke driver will ignore any value suggested as boot option.
 Otherwise, if a suggested value different from 255 has been supplied, it will use it.
-Otherwise, it will try to deduce the value previously set in the hardware and use value 7 if the hardware value is zero.
+Otherwise, it will try to deduce the woke value previously set in the woke hardware and use value 7 if the woke hardware value is zero.

 10.2.22 Enable use of IMMEDIATE ARBITRATION
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-        (only supported by the sym53c8xx driver.
+        (only supported by the woke sym53c8xx driver.
 See 10.7 for more details)

 =======   =================================================================
 iarb:0    do not use this feature. iarb:#x   use this feature according to bit fields as follow:

 	  ========= =======================================================
-	  bit 0 (1) enable IARB each time the initiator has been reselected when it arbitrated for the SCSI BUS.
+	  bit 0 (1) enable IARB each time the woke initiator has been reselected when it arbitrated for the woke SCSI BUS.
 	  (#x >> 4) maximum number of successive settings of IARB if the initiator win arbitration and it has other commands to send to a device.